-The ANGIOGUARD RX Emboli Capture Guidewire system consists of the following components:
+The ANGIOGUARD XP Emboli Capture Guidewire system consists of the following components:

-- A 180 cm long, .014" (0.36 mm) disposable guidewire with an integrated deployable filter basket near the distal end to trap and capture emboli and a torque/locking device on its proximal end;
+- A 300 cm long, .014" disposable guidewire with an integrated deployable filter basket near the distal end to trap and capture emboli and a torque/locking device on its proximal end;

 - A filter introducer;

 - A deployment sheath;

 - A capture sheath; and

 - A guidewire introducer.

 The filter basket consists of a thin, porous membrane supported by a fine metal skeleton.
-The membrane contains numerous deployment sheath and to load the filter basket into the deployment sheath prior to use.
+The membrane contains numerous 100-micron pores to ensure adequate perfusion.
+Radiopaque markers are located proximal and distal to the filter basket to aid in placement of the device using fluoroscopy.
+Radiopaque markers are also located on every other strut of the wire filter basket just proximal to the filter material.
+The filter introducer component is used to flush the deployment sheath and to load the filter basket into the deployment sheath prior to use.
 The deployment sheath maintains the filter basket in the closed position.
 The torque component locks the sheath in place on the wire.
 The system is then inserted into the body.
 Upon reaching the anatomical site, the deployment sheath is removed and the filter deploys inside the arterial lumen.
 With the device in place, the carotid stenting procedure may then be performed.